mohanr/mohanr.github.io/_posts/2024-05-14-GameOfLifeInRacket.md

 code.
 My attempt involves source code that I port to my favorite language.
 And I learn two different languages at the same time.
 The source and the target.
 It has been very productive for me.

 I will continue to post code here directly as and when I manage to compile it.
+This code is directly ported from OCaml and I will add the link to the source once it is finished.

 # coord.rkt